 2. Think about your health

 If you have taken drugs before you may know how they affect you, but you can never be certain that you will have the same experience from what you might think is the same drug.
 Do your research before you choose to take a drug to understand the physical and mental impacts different drugs can have on you.
+This is especially important if you have any preexisting health conditions, including mental health conditions, or are on any prescribed medications.

 3. Start low and go slow